 Meals: Breakfast & Dinner

-In the late afternoon head out for sightseeing, visit French Quarter.
+In the late afternoon head out for sightseeing.
+Visit French Quarter.
 Many of the structures in the French Quarter of Pondicherry are colonial buildings and were built by the French during their rule.
 Some of the buildings in White Town have been deemed as heritage sites and are breathtakingly beautiful.
-Overnight stay at hotel in Pondicherry.

 After breakfast head out for Pondicherry sightseeing.
 Start with a visit to The Basilica of the Sacred Heart of Jesus, an oriental specimen of Gothic architecture.
 It contains rare stained glass panels depicting events from the life of Christ and saints of the Catholic Church.
 Later visit Arulmigu Manakula Vinayagar Temple, dedicated to the worship of Lord Ganesha.
 The monumental interiors of the temple are decorated with forty incarnations and forms of Lord Ganesha, carved on the stone walls of the temple.
 In the evening hangout at Pondicherry beaches.
 The Pondicherry beaches have a unique charm where its inherent serene atmosphere contrasts the wild, roaring sea rushing onto it.
-You can experience it yourself on any of its three famous beaches – Promenade, Paradise and the Serenity beach.
-Evening at your leisure.
-Overnight stay at hotel in Pondicherry.
+You can experience it yourself on any of its three famous beaches – Promenade, Paradise, and the Serenity beach.

 After breakfast check out from the hotel and head towards Madurai, an energetic, ancient city on the Vaigai River in the South Indian state of Tamil Nadu.
 Its skyline is dominated by the 14 colorful gopurams (gateway towers) of Meenakshi Amman Temple.
 On the way take a detour to Tiruchirapalli and visit Sri Ranganathaswamy Temple, the largest temple compound in India and one of the largest religious complexes in the world.
 It is one of the most illustrious temples in South India rich in legend and history.